brianhaines/YahooPrices/README.md

 All that is required is updating the list of stock tickers to reflect your interests and perhaps updating the file name and path for the DB.

-Simply call the streamerClient.py from the command line and watch the updates scroll up your terminal!
+Simply call the `streamerClient.py` from the command line and watch the updates scroll up your terminal!

-This requires installation of the requests package.
+This requires installation of the `requests` package.

 ##The Future

 Current goals include:

-1. making eficiency improvements to the stringGen function which is called 2x for each byte that is parsed.
+1. Making eficiency improvements to the stringGen function which is called 2x for each byte that is parsed.
 While it works fine currently, I know there are gains to be had.

 2. Add multiprocessing with the goal of maintaining multiple streams from the yahoo server.
 More streams will increase the bandwidth for updates.